 And, don’t worry, you don’t have to order an entire line of private label products to be produced for you.
 It’s enough to start by simply finding a supplier or drop shipping agent that will help you with white-labeling your products (branded package, slip, invoice, etc.).

-And as the last word of advice in this section – be consistent with your branding throughout all social media channels.
+And as the last word of advice in this p – be consistent with your branding throughout all social media channels.
 Use your brand colors, logo, and entire “mood” that you want to portray everywhere.

 Doing that will create brand recognition and increase your customer loyalty.